pytest-dev/pytest/RELEASING.rst

         @pytestbot please prepare release candidate from 6.0.x

-The automated workflow will publish a PR and notify it as a comment in the issue.
+The automated workflow will publish a PR for a branch ``release-6.0.0`` and notify it as a comment in the issue.

 At this point on, this follows the same workflow as other maintenance branches: bug-fixes are merged into ``master`` and ported back to the maintenance branch, even for release candidates.